An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 Our justification for this expectation is as follows.
 By multiplicity one results for mod~$p$ quaternion modular forms, i.e.\ freeness results for the corresponding patched modules (see Section~\ref{subsec: mult one for D}), and the expected compatibility of $\fA_{D^\times}$ with Taylor--Wiles patching, we expect that all of these sheaves are invertible sheaves over their supports (which are the indicated closed substacks).
 (As far as we know, these multiplicity one results are not in the literature, so we sketch a proof of them below.)
 Since they are also in $\IndCoh(\cX)^{+}$, it is natural to guess that they are given by the structure sheaves of their supports.

-\begin{rem} It seems plausible that the compatibility of the functor $\fA_{D^\times}$ with Conjecture~\ref{conj:cohomology} in Eisenstein situations (for a quaternion algebra over~$\Q$ which is ramified at~$p$) would imply that these invertible sheaves are indeed just the structure sheaves of their support, adding further evidence for our expectation. \end{rem}\mar{TG: eventually include something if we can?}
+\begin{rem} It seems plausible that the compatibility of the functor $\fA_{D^\times}$ with Conjecture~\ref{conj:cohomology} in Eisenstein situations (for a quaternion algebra over~$\Q$ which is ramified at~$p$) would imply that these invertible sheaves are indeed just the structure sheaves of their support, adding further evidence for our expectation. \end{rem}

 \begin{rem} If we drop the assumption that our representations have trivial central character, then the above statements extend in the obvious fashion, once we decree that a Serre weight $\sigma_{a,p-2}$ is its own companion (so the ``companion pair'' is a singleton in this case). \end{rem}